alejandrochacinortega/list-countries/README.md

 const list = require('list-countries')

 // Initiate the module and preload desired country name translations.
-// Note: Init method call is optional, if not called defaults will be used. list.init({
+// Note: `init` method call is optional, if not called defaults will be used. list.init({
   // Fallback locale is used when you try to access a list which was not loaded yet.
   fallbackLocale: 'en',